rtomas/join-sushi/README.md

 1. You must get the free key from infura and add it to the .env file.
 2. Run
    `npx hardhat test --network hardhat`

-## Problems at this moment

-I don't know how to get the correct pid from the MasterChef Contract.
-Trying some different solutions. now it's hardcoded and throws an error 'BoringERC20: TransferFrom failed'